sorobedio/swarm/README.md

 ## Citation

-If Model Swarms was helpful to you:
+If Model Swarms is helpful to you:

 ```
 TBD